taldoron84/xap-docs-sbp/custom-matching.markdown

 Such custom business logic might be useful when comparing vector data (2 dimensional Cartesian space).
 These may represent sound, maps, pictures or any other 2 or 3 dimensional artifacts.
 You may use this technique to query data based on any other mathematical or financial related formulas such as [Time value of money](http://en.wikipedia.org/wiki/Time_value_of_money) like Present Value of a Cash Flow Series, Future Value of a Cash Flow Series, etc. Other areas where such custom matching is relevant, are Pattern recognition, Sequence analysis, Surveillance, Forensic, Social network behavior etc.

-{{% exclamation %}} In some cases, you may index the data to speed up the custom matching process.
+{{% info %}} In some cases, you may index the data to speed up the custom matching process.
 To enable this, you should index the field so that its class implements the `Comparable` interface using the `EXTENDED` index type as part of the space class.
 See the [Indexing]({{%latestjavaurl%}}/indexing.html) page for additional information about how to enable the `EXTENDED` index.
 Indexing the custom type field **should be used carefully since it does not support** a `Comparable.compareTo` implementation that performs relative-based matching, as demonstrated by the following example.
+{{%/info%}}

 # Vector Compare Example
 The following example illustrates a business logic implementation used to query for vector data (an array of Integer values), using the [Euclidean distance](http://en.wikipedia.org/wiki/Euclidean_distance) formula: